-- Suction excess fluids from the chest cavity with the supplied pump.
+- Suction excess fluids from the chest cavity with the supplied device.
 Do not allow formaldehyde containing liquids to puddle on the floor.
 Absorb puddles with paper towels.
-Dispose of paper towels in the lidded trash container.
+Dispose of paper towels in a lidded trash container.
 Make sure the lid of the drain bucket located under the dissection table is closed.

 - Properly cover the cadaver after you finish.
 This will reduce the release of formaldehyde into the classroom.

 Formaldehyde is a nearly colorless gas with a pungent suffocating odor.
 It is used as a preservative in a liquid solution that is 37% formaldehyde by weight generally inhibited with 6-12% methyl alcohol.
 At this concentration the solution is called formalin.
 Some formalin solutions also contain phenol.

 Formaldehyde and solutions containing the chemicals are potential human carcinogens, irritants, and chemical sensitizers.

 - Inhalation: Concentrations as low as 0.1 parts per million (ppm) in air are capable of causing irritation to the mouth, nose, and throat.
 Exposure above 25 ppm can cause pulmonary edema (fluid in lungs) which may lead to death.
 Exposure greater than 100 ppm is immediately dangerous to life and health.
 If sensitized, inhalation exposure at any concentration may cause allergic respiratory reactions such as asthma, bronchitis, wheezing, and chest tightness.